StephenThink/docs/content/collections/fieldtypes/taxonomies.md

     name: max_items
     type: integer
     description: |
       The maximum number of items that may be selected.
-Setting this to `1` will change the UI to a select dropdwon.
+Setting this to `1` will change the UI to a select dropdown.
   -
     name: mode
     type: string